A Members’ Voluntary Liquidation (MVL) is a liquidation process used for closing down a solvent company in a cost-effective way.

 Firstly, in order to be eligible for a Members' Voluntary Liquidation the company must be solvent – that means it must be able to settle its liabilities in full (plus statutory interest) within 12 months of the commencement of the liquidation.
 If your company cannot repay its debts within this time frame then it is insolvent and you will need to consider an alternative closure method such as a Creditors’ Voluntary Liquidation (CVL).

-Secondly, for a company with retained profits over £25,000, an MVL is often a financially prudent and tax-efficient way of extracting the proceeds from a business which is no longer required; however, if your business is solvent but has relatively little in the way of assets or cash, you may wish to consider dissolving the company as an alternative to a Members' Voluntary Liquidation.
+Secondly, for a company with retained profits over £25,000, a solvent liquidation via an MVL is often a financially prudent and tax-efficient way of extracting the proceeds from a business which is no longer required; however, if your business is solvent but has relatively little in the way of assets or cash, you may wish to consider dissolving the company as an alternative to a Members' Voluntary Liquidation.

 Members' Voluntary Liquidation (MVL) vs Strike Off

 Dissolving a company – also known as ‘striking off’ – is a relatively simple process which is actioned by applying to Companies House and asking them to remove the company's name from its register.
-In some instances it can be seen as a viable alternative to an MVL, however, striking off will not be suitable for every situation.
+In some instances it can be seen as a viable alternative to a Members' Voluntary Liquidation, however, striking off will not be suitable for every situation.

 Once a company is dissolved, any assets remaining in the business will become 'bona vacantia', and ownership will automatically transfer to the Crown.
 In order to claim these assets back you will need to pay to reverse the strike off and have the company restored to the register.
 Due to this you are strongly advised to ensure you extract all assets from the company before you begin the strike off process but only once all liabilities have been paid in full.

-As a guideline, if you have more than £25,000 to distribute, however, it is highly likely you would be better off opting for an MVL based on its tax-efficient advantages.
+As a guideline, if you have more than £25,000 to distribute, however, it is highly likely you would be better off opting for a solvent liquidation based on its tax-efficient advantages.

 “Shaun really helped me for quick legal advice in a stressful situation where I needed advice QUICK.
 Called me back within 30 seconds and gave me the advice I needed.
 Thank you”

-In the right situation, MVLs are an extremely tax-efficient way to close a solvent company and extract the profits within it.
-Upon closure of a company by way of Members' Voluntary Liquidation, all retained profits are treated as capital gains rather than income and are taxed accordingly.
+In the right situation, a Members' Voluntary Liquidation is an extremely tax-efficient way to close a solvent company and extract the profits within.
+Upon the solvent liquidation of a business, all retained profits are treated as capital gains rather than income and are taxed accordingly.

-This means the funds distributed to shareholders are subject to Capital Gains Tax (CGT) rather than income tax, representing a considerably more favourable option than taking these funds as dividends in the vast majority of cases.
+This means the funds distributed to shareholders are subject to Capital Gains Tax (CGT) rather than income tax, making an MVL a more favourable option from a taxation perspective than taking these funds as dividends in the vast majority of cases.
 It is this tax saving which makes MVLs so popular, particularly in instances where considerable sums of retained profits are involved.

 Concerned about potential BADR changes?